tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-quotes.md

 > Just as art itself has slowly created a new plastic expression of more real equilibrium,
 > life itself will slowly create this equilibrium in a new social and economic organization.
 (p.
 269)

+> Necessity creates the progress that carries man forward.
+While progress (in science, technology, etc.) is too advanced
+> for most men to follow, some misuse it and often all mankind suffers by it.
+Therefore, experience and education are two imperatives.
+(p.
+269)

 > Conventional morality, however, is not the pure expression of high universal morality.